henrikruscon/alcove-releases/README.md

 ## Community

-If you want to partake in the community, feel free to join the [Discord server](https://discord.gg/3ExtMdHxRA).
+If you want to partake in the community or simply have a question, feel free to join Alcove on [Discord](https://discord.gg/3ExtMdHxRA).